HephaestusVision/hephaestus/README.md

 Hephaestus will consist of three related applications:

 1. A content acquisition application that makes use of the Kinect and the [Point Cloud Library](http://pointclouds.org/) to construct a digital representation of a scene (possibly in [VTK](http://www.vtk.org/) format).
 That digital representation willbe in the form of surfaces arranged in scenes.
 This application will handle converting point clouds to surfaces and merging point coulds to form a 360&#176; view of the objects.

 2. A backend server that stores and manages the collection of scenes from users and organizations, possibly using [MIDAS](http://www.midasplatform.org/).
 The server will allow groups of users to share scenes with each other.

 3. A set of viewing apps for rendering scenes (possibly making use of [VES](http://www.vtk.org/Wiki/VES)).
-The primary goal are the iOS and Android apps, but we also want a WebGL app and the ability to directly download files.
+The primary goal is the iOS and Android apps, but we also want a WebGL app and the ability to directly download files.

+## User Stories ##

+An engineer wants to create a 3D model of an object and share it with collaborators across the world, some of whom only have smartphones.
+He connects a Kinect to a laptop and runs our capture application and points the Kinect at the object from several angles.
+The application merges the point clouds and creates a triangulated mesh.
+When the engineer is happy with the mesh, he uploads the object mesh into the cloud where it is available for everyone on the team to see.
+His collaborators can get the mesh off the cloud and view the it via a WebGL/iOS/Android application, or simply download the mesh in a standard file format to edit as they please.

+A salesman carries his tablet with him to show off 3D models of the devices he is selling.
+Ahead of time, his team had created scenes of the devices in use, in place, using the capture application.

+...Something about medical devices...

 * * *